InvalidKaro/pyblox/docs/migrating.md

 - The thumbnail system has been rewritten.
 For this reason, `BaseUser.thumbnails` no longer exists and you should use `Client.thumbnails` or `BaseXYZ.get_thumbnail` methods.
 - `Client.get_self()` is now `Client.get_authenticated_user()`.
-- The way objects were structured in ro.py has changed.
+- The way objects were structured in pyblox has changed.
 In the past, objects would be responsible for their own requests with an `update` method - now they take in data and parse it.
 If your code ever calls `.update`, please change it to instead grab the object again with `Client.get_XYZ()`.